nflu/turtlebot_soccer/README.md

 Grab a big tripod instead of the small one that comes with the realsense.

-Remember to set

-`export ROS_MASTER_URI=http://[TurtleID].local:11311`

-Make sure you have the realsense plugged into a USB 3 port through a USB 3 cable
+Make sure you have the realsense plugged into a USB 3 port through a USB 3 cable.

 To run the perception module run the following command: